 Not many people know this, well maybe they do.
 The Museum of London at the Barbican is inside of the Aldersgate street rotunda, the address is actually 150 London Wall.
 London is quite confusing, as it is vast, and changes drastically through time.

-The last section of thei post takes us to the junction of Aldersgate street (the bottom), and St Martins le Grand.
-It includes the site of the Mourning Bush Tavern, latterly called the Raglan Hotel, and latterly the Lord Raglan.
+The last section of thei post takes us to the junction of Aldersgate street (the southern end), and St Martins le Grand.
+It includes the site of the Mourning Bush Tavern, latterly called the Raglan Hotel, and more latterly the Lord Raglan.
 In Elizabethan times, it had been known as the Fountain.
 It was still in existence in 2007, and appears to be a Greene King pub now, although I know Greene King have been selling off all of their pubs.
-No doubt investing in French wine bars instead with brexit looming.

 The wall then turns west and passes the other very old inn, the Bull and Mouth, latterly the Queens Hotel from 1831 to 1888.
-This became the exact site of the new General Post Office ; and that appears to reamin of this is the Postmans Park.
+This became the exact site of the new General Post Office ; and what appears to remain of this is now the Postmans Park.

 St. Botolph, Aldersgate churchyard, South side.